computefoundation/gnu-linux-shell-scripting.packaged-solutions/locate/README.md

 ## Installation

-To install, please download *install-locate.sh* with the following command and run it:
+Please download *install-locate.sh* with the following command and run it to install:

 ```bash
 wget https://raw.githubusercontent.com/linux-shell-base/packaged-utilities/install/install-locate.sh \